HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 For every concept you want to discuss, make sure to put it in brackets, even if you haven't created that note yet.
 Link everything!

-Linking greatly pays off because you can use [Backlinks](https://help.obsidian.md/plugins/backlinks) to (re)discover related notes and connections between your ideas and understanding.
+Linking greatly pays off because you can use [Backlinks](https://help.obsidian.md/plugins/backlinks) and [Notebook Navigator](https://github.com/HEmile/notebook-navigator) to (re)discover related notes and connections between your ideas and understanding.
-And there are other, more advanced, retrieval features like [Breadcrumbs](https://github.com/SkepticMystic/breadcrumbs).

 # Types of notes
 Next, I'll go in more detail for each type of note and how I link them together.
 For each, I will provide an example from the [template on Github](https://github.com/HEmile/academic-obsidian).
 Creating each type of note is easy: Use `cmd + R` to open the [template modal](https://help.obsidian.md/plugins/templates), choose the note type, and hit enter.